 - select an agricultural quad bike, not a sports recreational model

-- choose a model that is designed for power, traction, stability and its intended use, taking into account the size of your property and the age of operators
+- choose a model that is designed for power, traction, stability for its intended use

 - if possible, ensure it comes with a factory-fitted crush prevention device (CPD).

 Due to the unique design characteristics of quad bikes, installing a roll cage is not possible.
-You can retrofit an existing bike by installing a CPD which retail for under $700.
+You can retrofit an existing bike by installing a CPD which retail for under $800.
 These devices change the bike’s trajectory if it rolls over.
-However, they are not failsafe and should be viewed as just one of many solutions to help minimise the risk of injury and death.
+However, they are not fail-safe and should be viewed as just one of many solutions to help minimise the risk of injury and death.

 Check Product Safety Australia for lists of product safety recalls for quad bikes.